This post may contain affiliate links. Please read our disclosure policy.

 Throughout the years I’ve been constantly changing this recipe to add variation.
 My readers have made some really great suggestions too!

-Instead of using panko bread crumbs, you have several different options.
-Crushed Saltine crackers work great.
-When I make my Southern salmon patties, I add cornmeal for a crunchy texture.
-I’ve done this before (but used a mixture of cornmeal and breadcrumbs) and it gave my salmon cakes a great texture.
-You can also make them with crushed crackers.
+• Instead of using panko bread crumbs, you have several different options.
+Crushed Saltine crackers or Ritz crackers work great.
+You can use a mixture of cornmeal and breadcrumbs for great texture.
 If you need a gluten free option, almond flour or hazelnut meal make a great substitution.

-I’ve always used eggs as a binder to hold the salmon mixture together.
+• I’ve always used eggs as a binder to hold the salmon mixture together.
 Many readers have suggested using mayonnaise.
 It makes them moist and flavorful.
-Mayo is basically eggs and oil, so it works.
-I have had to make an eggless version due to an allergy.
-A good substitute for egg is to mix flax seed with water and it will work well as a binder.
+Mayo is basically eggs and oil, so it works well.

-I like to add green onions to my salmon patties because I usually have them on hand, they’re easy to use, and they add great flavor.
-You can also mince a yellow onion and saute it in oil over medium heat before combining with the other ingredients.
+• Instead of fresh green onions, you can mince a yellow onion and sauté it in oil over medium heat before combining them with the other ingredients.
 Crispy fried onions, like the kind you add to green been casserole, also taste great.
 You can also dice a bell pepper and mix that in.

-The flavor of lime is fantastic with any salmon recipe, but you can easily replace with lemon juice.
-For extra citrus flavor, you can even mix in the lemon zest.
+• The flavor of lime is fantastic with any salmon recipe, but you can easily replace it with lemon juice.
+For extra citrus flavor, you can even mix in lime or lemon zest.

-There are so many other ingredients you can mix into your salmon patties to give them great flavor.
+• Other seasonings – There are so many other ingredients you can mix into your salmon patties to give them great flavor.
 Fresh herbs including basil, thyme, and especially fresh dill taste amazing.
 You can mix in a bit of Dijon mustard or hot sauce to boost the flavor.
-Old Bay seasoning is fantastic in recipes like salmon patties as well as crab cakes.
+Old Bay seasoning is fantastic in recipes like salmon patties.
 Of course, salt and black pepper can always be added.

 cooking salmon patties in fry pan